HS2 Route Map: Every Station, Tunnel, and Cancelled Leg on the Line

 Bromford Tunnel

 The Bromford Tunnel extends 3.5 miles on the approach to Birmingham from the east.
-Twin-bore construction means two separate tunnels carry trains in each direction.
+Twin-bore construction carries trains in each direction.
+The tunnel connects to the Washwood Heath rolling stock depot and HS2's national integrated control centre.

 Long Itchington Wood Tunnel